Early Childhood Studies

 About this course

-**This course is primarily designed for face to face learning with you attending your lessons for the specified hours within the validation document.
-However, there may be periods of study where the government advises TEC Partnership that it is not safe to open campuses or there is limited access due to social distancing measures.
-If the Campus is closed TEC Partnership will continue to deliver your sessions online and offer you the necessary support and resources remotely.
-If there is limited access due to social distancing measures a blended model will be adopted with some lessons happening in small groups and others happening using online sessions and support.**
+This course is primarily designed for face-to-face learning, with attendance during lessons for the specified hours within the validation document.
+However, there may be periods of study where the government advises TEC Partnership that it is not safe to open campuses, or there is limited access due to social distancing measures.
+If the campus is closed, TEC Partnership will deliver your sessions online and offer you the necessary support and resources remotely.
+If there is limited access due to social distancing measures a blended model will be adopted, with some lessons taking place in small groups and others using online sessions and support.
+We will make decisions on the delivery hours for each programme as government advice becomes clearer.
+For the placements in your programme, TEC Partnership will do everything it can to ensure you have the opportunity to complete the placement element of your programme and/or potentially, where possible, amend the programme, removing the requirement for placement (or part thereof) if required.

 Modules